How Olympian Penny Oleksiak Handles the Pressure of Success

 How do stay motivated?

 People are always wondering if I struggle to stay motivated, especially after the Olympics.
 My main thing is as long as I know I can fix something or try and make it better, that’s my motivation – to try and get better.
 After every race I’m very hard on myself, just knowing that I can always get better.
-(Never skip the gym again thanks to these motivation hacks.)

 The main thing, that I’ve only really learned recently, is that there are going to be times when you’re not your best and there are going to be times when you’re at your best so you can’t just think that you’re going to get better and better all the time.
 You have to look at it like you’re going to get better, then you might get worse, then you might plateau and then you’ll improve again.
 There are ups and downs.